playgen/sports-team-manager/ReadMe.md

 **Commit hash: 99d0daaa429430b36807bc5c28e567a61fc75e7d**

 ### SUGAR Unity Asset
 Build solution and place new DLLs (found in SUGAR-Unity\Assets\SUGAR\Plugins) into stm-unity\Assets\SUGAR\bin folder.
 Note that code changes could be needed as a result of updates to this asset.
-It is advised that you do not remove the prefabs for SUGAR, as these have been edited to match the styling of Space Modules Inc. Only replace these assets if they are no longer compatible with the latest version of the SUGAR Unity asset, and even then be aware that you will need to recreate the previous styling.
+It is advised that you do not remove the prefabs for SUGAR, as these have been edited to match the styling of Sports Team Manager.
+Only replace these assets if they are no longer compatible with the latest version of the SUGAR Unity asset, and even then be aware that you will need to recreate the previous styling.

 **Commit hash: cffef4ea25af213e80c0a01c55d4045da4152a81**